Wild Mushrooms with Cognac & Truffle

 - 1 (4 ounce) package exotic mushroom blend (Baby Bella, Shitake, Oyster, Cremini)

-- 1 (8 ounce) package white mushrooms, sliced and rinsed
+- 1 (8 ounce) package white button mushrooms, rinsed and sliced

 - 2 shallots - finely sliced